 When the history of the recent explosion in speciality coffee in London is written, lots of attention will be given to central London and the influence that the Kiwis and Aussies had on the scene.
-However, I hope a chapter or two is dedicated the London borough of Ealing, so often overlooked, and to the early home-grown pioneers such as Munson’s and today’s Coffee Spot, the Electric Coffee Company.
+However, I hope a chapter or two is dedicated the London borough of Ealing, so often overlooked, and to the early home-grown pioneers such as Munson’s and today’s Coffee Spot, Electric Coffee Co.

-Sat right outside Ealing Broadway station at the end of the District and Central lines and on the mainline into Paddington, there’s really no excuse for not visiting the Electric Coffee Company (although one might ask where I’ve been in the almost three years since I started the Coffee Spot…).
+Sat right outside Ealing Broadway station at the end of the District and Central lines and on the mainline into Paddington, there’s really no excuse for not visiting Electric Coffee Co. (although one might ask where I’ve been in the almost three years since I started the Coffee Spot…).
 Half of the buses to Ealing also seem to terminate outside its doors, spilling out their passengers and almost begging them to go in for coffee.

 You can read more of my thoughts after the gallery.

 The front of Electric Coffee Co. is almost entirely glass, a single window running the full width, interrupted only by the glass door on the left, and stretching from ceiling almost to the floor.
 There are a pair of benches in front of the window, through which you can see the window-bar, ideal for bus watching and, beyond that, the brew bar, clearly stating Electric Coffee Co.’s credentials for all to see.

 Stepping inside, it’s surprisingly peaceful, even when busy, such as during the morning rush, when the queue can reach the door.
 There’s a sense of space and light, helped by the generous window and high ceiling, although the store, which stretches out in front of you, decreases in both width and height towards the back, where it gets quite narrow.